Carroll's: Sponsorship

 Carroll's was a major sponsor of sport in Ireland until restrictions were imposed on tobacco advertising.
 The company had naming rights over the GAA All Stars Awards (1971–78); and Irish showjumping horses of the 1970s and 80s, such as "Carroll's Boomerang".

 In golf, Carroll's was the sponsor of several professional tournaments including the Carroll's International (1963 to 1974), the Carroll's Number 1 Tournament (1965 to 1968), the Carroll's Irish Match Play Championship (1969 to 1982), and most notably the revived Irish Open from 1975 to 1993.

+Velo, Carroll's nicotine pouch brand, is a partner of the Electric Picnic music and arts festival in 2025.